 Some drivers would as soon be caught without their pants as without their whips.
 Many of the whips used by the stage drivers were fine works of art, generally ornamented with handcrafted silver ferules girdling a handle made of hickory.
 Many of these whips are prized museum pieces today.

-Most stagecoach whips had buckskin lashes, usually from 11 to 12 feet in length, attached to a five-foot hickory shaft.
-The lashes were 10 feet too short to reach the lead team, which was controlled by reining.
-Some rare drivers did carry a “six-horse whip” with a 22-foot lash, but these were mainly for circus and rodeo appearances, and considered too unwieldy for practical use.
+Most stagecoach whips had buckskin lashes, usually 11 to 12 feet long, attached to a five-foot hickory shaft.
+The lashes were 10 feet too short of reaching the lead team, controlled by reining.
+Some rare drivers did carry a “six-horse whip” with a 22-foot lash, but these were mainly for circus and rodeo appearances and were considered too unwieldy for practical use.

-The driver took his whip with him when off duty, and always hung it up.
+The driver took his whip with him when off duty and always hung it up.
 He never rested it in a corner for fear of warping the stock.
-Neither did he wrap the lash around the handle for fear of curling the thongs.
+He neither wrapped the lash around the handle for fear of curling the thongs.

-A tale is told about stage driver, Whispering George Cooper.
-He got his name because of his loud bellow, which was said could be heard for miles, even against a wind, while he pushed his team up a treacherous pass.
+A tale is told about stage driver Whispering George Cooper.
+He got his name because of his loud bellow, which was said could be heard for miles, even against the wind, while he pushed his team up a treacherous pass.
 At one point, Whispering George needed to repair a broken singletree that had developed a bad split.
-He scoured the stage for a bit of rope or a scrap of baling wire, to make the repair.
+He scoured the stage for a bit of rope or a scrap of baling wire to make the repair.

-The term “stagecoach” came about in medieval Europe, when public coach travel was the only way one could get from one point to another without walking.
+The term “stagecoach” came about in medieval Europe when public coach travel was the only way to get from one point to another without walking.

 Trips were generally made in easy stages because of bad roads and the lack of overnight lodgings along the way.
 Hence, the term “stage” coach.

 About the Author: Alton Pryor has been a writer for magazines, newspapers, and wire services.
-He worked for United Press International in their Sacramento Bureau, handling both printed press as well as radio news.
+He worked for United Press International in their Sacramento Bureau, handling printed press and radio news.
 He traveled the state as a field editor for California Farmer Magazine for 27 years.
-He is now the author of 10 books, primarily on California and western history.
-His books can be seen at http://www.stagecoachpublishing.com
+He is now the author of many books, primarily on California and Western history.
+You can see some of his books here on Amazon.